Exo-TiC/ExoTiC-ISM/README.md

 HST_period = 0.06691666           ; Hubbe Space Telescope period in days
 ```

-## Contributing
+## Contributing and code of conduct

-We still need to create this file, but once it's there:
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines, and the process for submitting issues and pull requests to us.
-Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process for submitting pull requests to us.
+Please also see our [CODE OF CONDUCT](CODE_OF_CONDUCT.md).

 ## Authors